Last Updated on November 8, 2021

-Where to See the Best Christmas Light Shows and Displays in the United States
+Where to See the Best Christmas Light Displays in the United States

 Dyker Heights Christmas Lights in Brooklyn, New York

-Most people flock to NYC during the holiday season to ooh and ahhh over all the amazing Christmas decorations and festivities around Manhattan, but one of the best Christmas and holiday displays in the city is actually in a residential neighborhood in Brooklyn.
+Most people flock to NYC during the holiday season to ooh and ah over all the amazing Christmas decorations and festivities around Manhattan.
+But one of the best Christmas and holiday displays in the city is actually in a residential neighborhood in Brooklyn.

-The neighborhood of Dyker Heights attracts over 100,000 visitors each holiday season from Thanksgiving to New Years to see the huge mansions and homes who decorate their homes with loads of Christmas decorations and lights like something you’d see in a Christmas movie!
+The neighborhood of Dyker Heights attracts over 100,000 visitors each holiday season from Thanksgiving to New Year to see the huge mansions and homes that decorate their homes with loads of Christmas decorations and lights!
+They look like something you’d see in a Christmas movie!

-There are several blocks you can walk and tour this neighborhood any day of the week from dusk until about 10 pm checking out all the homes with crazy amounts of decorations!
+There are several blocks you can walk and tour the neighborhood during any day of the week from dusk until about 10 pm.

-We recommend taking the subway, which is about 60 minutes from many Manhattan locations and even closer if you’re already in Brooklyn and walking the 15 minutes to where all the action is at stopping at one of the local coffee shops to grab a hot cocoa as we you walk around and enjoy the festive homes.
+We recommend taking the subway, which is about 60 minutes from most Manhattan locations and even closer if you’re already in Brooklyn.
+Walk the 15 minutes to where all the action is and stop at one of the local coffee shops to grab hot cocoa as you walk around and enjoy the festive homes.

-Some say that there are over millions of lights used each year for these homes and its gotten so famous that there are businesses of professional Christmas light decorators who decorate the homes and use these homes as advertisements of such to promote their decorating services!
+Some say that there are over millions of lights used each year for these homes.
+It’s gotten so famous that there are professional Christmas light decorators businesses that decorate the homes and use these homes as advertisements of such to promote their services!